Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: The 1913 Note and the Canonization of the Lorentz--Einstein Line

-These examples show that, by the late 1900s, the expression “Lorentz–Einstein” circulated across private correspondence (Planck), major physics journals (Bucherer, Levi-Civita), and popular scientific works (Cohn).
-Far from being marginal, it indicates that relativity was then widely perceived in Germany as a joint construction, or at least as a theory of shared intellectual parentage between Lorentz and Einstein.
-By contrast, Poincaré—though a central figure in the same debates—was already largely excluded from this emerging tradition.
+These examples show that, by the late 1900s and early 1910s, the expression ``Lorentz--Einstein'' circulated across private correspondence, major physics journals, and broader expository works.
+It suggests that relativity was still often perceived as having a shared intellectual parentage, at least between Lorentz and Einstein.
+By contrast, Poincaré, although deeply involved in the same theoretical developments, was largely excluded from this emerging editorial and terminological tradition.

-In the 1923 English edition, special commentaries by Arnold Sommerfeld were added, along with several of Einstein’s later papers on general relativity and his 1910 article on special relativity.
-No work by Poincaré was included, and Sommerfeld did not mention him in his notes.

-The Dover edition of 1952, still widely circulated today, is an unchanged reprint of the 1923 publication.
-This same edition was reissued by Dover again in 2000 \cite{einstein-lorentz-2000}.

-Sommerfeld’s interspersed commentaries contextualized each paper and emphasized the continuity from Lorentz and Einstein to Minkowski.
-Through these commentaries and editorial choices, the 1923 publication established a powerful interpretive framework that deeply shaped how the international public came to learn about relativity.

-This editorial decision is revealing: for special relativity, Lorentz, Einstein, and Minkowski were represented, while Poincaré was entirely absent.
-Already by 1923, the Anglophone editorial tradition had solidified a narrative in which relativity was told without Poincaré.
-Einstein’s note fitted perfectly within this historiographical framework—one that first presented relativity as the “Lorentz–Einstein theory,” and later simply as Einstein’s theory.
+The German collection did not remain fixed in its original form.
+Later editions enlarged it in the direction of general relativity.
+The fourth German edition of 1922, translated into English by Methuen in 1923 under the title \emph{The Principle of Relativity}, no longer simply reproduced the 1913 arrangement.
+Lorentz's 1910 Göttingen lecture was no longer included, while several later papers by Einstein on gravitation and general relativity, together with Hermann Weyl's paper on gravitation and electricity, were added.
+Yet the opening sequence devoted to the origins of special relativity remained unchanged: Lorentz's analysis of Michelson's experiment, Lorentz's 1904 memoir, Einstein's two papers of 1905, and Minkowski's \emph{Raum und Zeit}.
+In this sense, the basic editorial pattern remained intact: the genealogy of special relativity was still presented through the Lorentz--Einstein--Minkowski line, with Poincaré absent as an author of the collection.

+The 1923 Methuen edition reinforced this pattern for an Anglophone readership.
+Sommerfeld's notes did mention Poincaré, especially in relation to four-dimensional formalism and relativistic dynamics, but these acknowledgements remained confined to the apparatus of commentary.
+No work by Poincaré was included, and he did not become one of the principal figures through whom the collection organized the origins of special relativity.
+The Dover edition of 1952, still widely circulated today, reproduced the 1923 translation and thus helped preserve the same canon \cite{einstein-lorentz2000}.

+The note added to Einstein's 1905 paper in the German collection of 1913 also became part of this editorial tradition.
+It was retained in later German editions and was carried over into the English Methuen edition of 1923, where it appeared as: \begin{quote} ``The preceding memoir by Lorentz was not at this time known to the author.'' \end{quote} The note therefore did not remain an isolated clarification, but acquired a stable place in the documentary canon through which many readers encountered the early history of relativity.